eBay/cors-filter/README.md

 ## CORS Filter

 CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross domain requests.
-CORS requires support from both browser and server, to work.
+CORS requires support from both server and browser, to work.
+CORS filter enables servers to support CORS.

 A cross origin request is a HTTP request for a resource that is in a different domain than the domain of the resource where the request originates.
 For example, a request originating from a page served from www.ebay.com, to a resource on www.google.com.

+[Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) in browsers prevents XMLHttpRequest to make a request to a resource, on a URL that's different from the origin URL.

+By enabling CORS support on server side, a resource can support cross-origin requests in a way that's supported by W3C standards.

 ### How to use CORS ?
-Include cors-filter-x.x.x.jar in your classpath.
+Include cors-filter-x.x.x.jar in your web-application's classpath.
 And, add filter configuration to your web.xml.
 Example:
 ```xml
   <filter>
     <filter-name>CORS Filter</filter-name>